JLeFevre559/CS350-Clipboard/Documents/Milestone-7/Design/Report.md

         * I removed the task detail popup, and replaced it with expanding tasks
         * I changed the tasklists to not match size in the rows, and instead fit the tasks inside of them
         * I changed the tasklists to work in columns where the elements fit together vertically
+    * I checked the scalability of Vercel
+    * I checked the scalability of MongoDB

 * What will I do?
     * I will continue to maintain this project on Vercel and MongoDB so both myself and my group members will be able to put this project on our resumes.